zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

 Here we make sure that both the username and email are unique and present.
-For the email, we check to make sure that the a proper email format was provided.
+For the email, we check to make sure that a proper email format was provided.
 We do this using [URI](https://ruby-doc.org/stdlib-2.1.1/libdoc/uri/rdoc/URI.html) which stands for Uniform Resoure Identifers.
 URI is a baked in module in Rails.

 ## JSON Web Tokens

-For tracking the logged in user on our front end, we will be sending a [JWT](https://github.com/jwt/ruby-jwt).
+For tracking the logged in users on our front end, we will be sending a [JWT](https://github.com/jwt/ruby-jwt).
 But first lets implement that on our backend.
 We can start by adding it to our `Gemfile`:

 ```ruby